 Overview of Streams

 Hootsuite Streams are feeds that display the content from your connected social accounts.
 In Streams, you can monitor the activity across all your accounts and engage with your audience.
 Streams can display your own posts, as well as the engagement that they’re receiving.
-You can also create streams that monitor specific keywords on social networks, so you can participate in conversations relevant to your industry.

 Available stream types and stream content